waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 ### Relevance to the System

-Usability is relevant to my project as it is important for the users to eb albe to complete any tasks in the site easily.
+Usability is relevant to my project as it is important for the users to eb able to complete any tasks in the site easily.

 ### Impact / Considerations

-Moving forward I will need to ensure my website follows the common usability heuristics and the users need to be able to complete tasks easily, to do this I will need to ensure I Follow standard cinventions, Make the behaviour of the system logical and familiar, provide the end-user with a clear route forwards and backwards, and always make it obvious to the end-user what is happening.
-If the site is difficul to use and itr is not clear what the end-user might need to do, they may become frustrated with teh site, and stop using it.
+Moving forward I will need to ensure my website follows the common usability heuristics and the users need to be able to complete tasks easily, to do this I will need to ensure I Follow standard conventions, Make the behaviour of the system logical and familiar, provide the end-user with a clear route forwards and backwards, and always make it obvious to the end-user what is happening.
+If the site is difficult to use and itr is not clear what the end-user might need to do, they may become frustrated with teh site, and stop using it.